sage-code/maj/words.md

 **Nouns:**

-* Nouns can have a root word and a filling or coda.
-   * "ud" if is liquid,
-   * "ut" if is solid.
-   * "am" if is for drinking
-   * "im" if is for eating
-   * "an" if is for entertainment
-   * "um" not good for drinking or eating

-* Nouns can be articulated or non articulated.
+1. Nouns can be articulated or non articulated.

 singular     | plural
 -------------|-------------
 la  = this   | lo  = that
 los = those  | las = these

-**pattern**
+2. Nouns can have a root word and a filling or coda.

+   * "am" for drinks or food
+   * "im" for sweet drinks
+   * "ol" is for drinks or food with alcohol
+   * "e"  or "es" for fruits

+**patterns**

-* la  panim    = the bread
+* la  panas = the bread
-* los cucim    = the cookies
+* la  acuas = the water
-* la  lelam    = the milk
+* la  banas = the banana
+* la  jusim = sweet juice

-* la  acuam    = the water
+* los cacim = the cookies
-* los uveim    = the preps
+* los cheol = the chocolate with alcohol

+**numerals**

+Numerals can be used with nouns to specify how many:

-* la  banim    = the bananas
+* bin bane = one bananas
-* los aplim    = the apples
+* cut mere = two apples
+* gin uves = three grapes

-dictionary is work in progress
+Dictinary  is work in progress